 - 1. The programme management draws up guidelines for written assignments and master thesis.
 The guidelines can be found on the Student Portal. - 2.
 The master's thesis must be written individually by the student. - 3.
-The master's thesis/final project will be assessed by at least two examiners (the first supervisor and a second examiner). - 4.
+The master's thesis/final project will be assessed by at least two examiners (the first supervisor and a second examiner).
+In addition to the assessment of the written thesis, the two examiners will assess an oral Master thesis' defence.
+This oral inquiry will include a short presentation by the student, followed by questions from the examiners. - 4.
 The student will write one thesis supervised and assessed by the Faculty over the course of the programme.